electroly/sqlnotebook/readme.md

 ### Building from Source

 Visual Studio 2015 must be installed with support for both C# and C++.
 PowerShell 3 or higher is also required.
 When building on Windows 7, you must install the latest PowerShell and reboot before building SQL Notebook.
 Once the prerequisites are installed, open `src\SqlNotebook.sln` and build the solution.

+### License

+SQL Notebook is available under the <a href="http://sqlnotebook.com/license.html">MIT license</a>.

+Copyright © 2016 Brian Luft